Whether the symptoms seem obvious or are more subtle, take them seriously and get immediate medical care.By Mayo Clinic Staff

 - Shortness of breath

 - Unusual or unexplained fatigue, possibly for days

-Elderly people and people with diabetes may have no or very mild symptoms of a heart attack, so it's especially important not to dismiss heart attack symptoms in people with diabetes and older adults even if they don't seem serious.
+Older adults and people with diabetes may have no or very mild symptoms of a heart attack.
+Never ignore heart attack symptoms, even if they don't seem serious.